vijetacomputer/digital-marketing-path/README.md

 # digital-marketing-path
-Digital marketing promotes and sells products and services by leveraging online marketing tactics such as social media marketing, search marketing, and email marketing.
+Digital marketing is the promotion and selling of products and services by taking advantage of online marketing tactics such as social media marketing, search marketing and email marketing.